 The point is, real estate can be a sound, durable investment — not to mention a great way to protect against the ravages of inflation and a depreciating dollar.
 And its low correlation to equities can provide some buoyancy when the economy deteriorates and stocks are sinking.

 Action To Take

-But let’s face it… most of us don’t have the bankroll to buy an office tower, an apartment complex or a retail shopping center.
-But I’ve found what just might be the next best thing…
+But let’s face it… most of us don’t have the bankroll to buy an office tower, an apartment complex, or a retail shopping center.
+Fortunately, real estate investment trusts (REITs) just might be the next best thing…

-You see, thanks to a little-known provision deep inside the Cigar Excise Tax Extension Act, signed 53 years ago by President Eisenhower, you and I can invest in wealth-creating asset classes like real estate and tap into the same income sources that America’s elite have used for generations to shield their wealth from taxes and turn it into a fortune — but only if you know how.
+You see, thanks to a little-known provision deep inside the Cigar Excise Tax Extension Act, signed 53 years ago by President Eisenhower, you and I can invest in wealth-creating asset classes like real estate and tap into the same income sources that America’s elite have used for generations to shield their wealth from taxes and turn it into a fortune.

 I’ve prepared a special report for readers who want to learn more about the kinds of market-beating income we’re finding every month over at High-Yield Investing.
 You can check it out right here.